MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 # Install mobile threat defense app

 > [!TIP]
-> There are a variety of MTD apps on the market and it's up to your organization to tell you which one to use.
-If you're prompted to install an MTD app but aren't given further instructions or a link to the app, contact your IT support person for help.
+> There are a variety of MTD apps on the market but your organization should tell you which one to use.
+If you're prompted to install an MTD app but aren't sure which one to install, contact your IT support person for help.

 As part of your organization's security requirements, you might be required to install a mobile threat defense (MTD) vendor app.
 This type of app detects and alerts you to threats on your device, such as suspicious apps, networks, or OS vulnerabilities.

 If you don't have the required MTD app, you'll be blocked from signing in to protected, managed apps (such as Microsoft Excel or OneDrive) with your work or school account.
-In this article, you'll learn [how to set up an MTD app](set-up-mobile-threat-defense.md#set-up-device) and regain access.
+In this article, you'll learn [how to set up an MTD app](set-up-mobile-threat-defense.md#set-up-mtd-app) and regain access.

-## App Store listings (iOS)
+## MTD apps for iOS
-Select any of the following MTD apps to open its listing in the App Store.
+The following MTD apps are commonly used on iOS devices.
+Select an app to open its listing in the App Store.

 * [Lookout for Work](https://go.microsoft.com/fwlink/?linkid=2139367)
 * [Symantec Endpoint Protection (SEP) Mobile](https://go.microsoft.com/fwlink/?linkid=2139141)